-ENTRANCE REQUIRMENTS
+ENTRANCE REQUIREMENTS

 Program advisement, campus tours and financial advising are available daily.
 For career programs, First Institute seeks individuals who have a true desire to receive practical career preparation in their chosen field and who have the ability to achieve academic success.
 Although pre-possessed skills are important, of equal importance is a student's desire to succeed in their chosen career field.
-To ensure proper consideration, students need to enroll early.
-First Institute utilizes an open enrollment policy with programs starting approximately every 5 weeks.
+To ensure proper consideration, students should enroll early.
+First Institute utilizes an open enrollment policy.

-Prospective students are encouraged to review this catalog and First Institute's Gainful Employment Disclosures that are provided prior to signing the Enrollment Agreement.
-First Institute welcomes initial inquiries from high school students currently in their junior year (with parental consent).
-Admissions staff is available during business hours for career planning.
-Additionally, instructors and staff assist students in career development throughout their enrollment at First Institute.
+Prospective students are encouraged to review this catalog prior to signing the Enrollment Agreement.
+First Institute welcomes initial inquiries from high school students in their junior or senior year.

-Applicants must be at least 17 years of age and provide proof of graduation from an accredited high school or satisfactory completion of a GED examination.
+Applicants must be at least 17 years of age and provide documented proof of high school graduation or its equivalent from an accredited high school or satisfactory completion of a high school equivalency GED examination.
 Any applicant under 18 years of age must have parental or guardian consent to enroll.
-Upon enrollment both the parent/guardian and the student must be present to sign the enrollment agreement.
+Upon enrollment both the parent/guardian and the student must be present to sign the enrollment agreement if under 18 years of age.